FatimaAfzal08/infs3203-test1/README.md

 Reflection:
 We used exploration method to identify bugs.
-We documented six bugs with one dupliacate bug.
-We classified five bugs as major and one as minor.
+We documented six bugs that includes one dupliacate bug.
+We classified 3 bugs as major, one is minor and one is minor and an enhancement to the program.
 We solved the bugs in local repositories and pushed the changes to separate branches in the group repository.

 Bug Documentation:
 Bug 1- Add operation: